 Lean Protein Sources

 Now, I would definitely encourage that lean protein sources should be the core of your cutting diet.
-By lean, I mean don't contain high amounts of fat.
+By lean, I mean it doesn't contain high amounts of fat.
 It can be easy to go overboard on your calories by picking high-fat protein sources.
 Here are some good ideas for lean protein sources you can choose from:

 • Chicken